 Arc Fault Detection Devices, recommended by BS 7671:2018 has now been clarified; for some this has been a watering down of what is required, whilst for others it is welcomed definitive guidance.

-- For all other premises, the use of AFDDs is recommended for single phase AC final circuits supplying socket-outlets not exceeding 32 A.
+• For all other premises, the use of AFDDs is recommended for single phase AC final circuits supplying socket-outlets not

 Parts of Section 422 have now disappeared in reference to fire and difficult evacuation conditions, replaced by requirements for Protected Escape Routes.
 It makes sense that electrical planning in relation to fire safety be included in the fire safety management plan.
 Appendix 13 provides more guidance.